Next: Quoting Strings to Pass to the Shell, Previous: Managing the Time of Day, Up: General Programming [Contents][Index]

 This tests the result to see if it is empty or not.
 An equivalent test would be ‘contents == ""’.

-See section Reading an Entire File for an extension function that also reads an entire file into memory.
+See Reading an Entire File for an extension function that also reads an entire file into memory.